Alondra Nelson: Career

 Prior to her White House appointment, Nelson served on the boards of directors of the American Association for the Advancement of Science, the Andrew W. Mellon Foundation, the Center for Research Libraries, the Data and Society Research Institute, the Rockefeller Archive Center, the Russell Sage Foundation, the Teagle Foundation, and the United States International University Africa in Nairobi, Kenya.
-She is a member of the board of the Harlem-based youth development organization, the Brotherhood/Sister Sol.
+She is Director of the Brotherhood/Sister Sol, a Harlem-based youth development organization, the John D. and Catherine T. MacArthur Foundation, the Innocence Project, and Mozilla.

 Nelson was a member of the board for African-American Affairs at Monticello.
 She serves on the advisory board of the Obama Presidency Oral History Project.

 From 2014 to 2017, Nelson was the academic curator for the YWCA of New York City and was also a member of its program committee.

 Nelson was a juror for the inaugural Aspen Words Literary Prize in 2017.
-She served as a juror for the Andrew Carnegie Fellows Program from 2018-2021.
+She served as a juror for the Andrew Carnegie Fellows Program from 2018 to 2021, and since 2023.

 Nelson has been elected to the American Academy of Arts and Sciences, the American Philosophical Society, the National Academy of Medicine (NAM), the American Association for the Advancement of Science, the American Academy of Political and Social Science, and the Sociological Research Association.
 She is a life member of the Council on Foreign Relations.

 Before joining the Biden Administration, Nelson was co-chair of the NAM Committee on Emerging Science, Technology, and Innovation, and a member of the National Academy of Engineering Committee on Responsible Computing Research.
 She has been a member of the World Economic Forum Network on AI, the Internet of Things, and the Future of Trust, and the Council on Big Data, Ethics, and Society.
-Nelson is past chair of the American Sociological Association's Science, Knowledge, and Technology section; from 2020-2021, she was president-elect of the international scholarly association, the Society for Social Studies of Science, relinquishing this leadership role when she assumed the role of OSTP Deputy Director for Science and Society.
+Nelson is past chair of the American Sociological Association's Science, Knowledge, and Technology section; from 2020 to 2021, she was president-elect of the international scholarly association, the Society for Social Studies of Science, relinquishing this leadership role when she assumed the role of OSTP deputy director for science and society.

 Nelson has been a visiting scholar or fellow at the Max Planck Institute for the History of Science, the BIOS Centre for the Study of Bioscience, Biomedicine, Biotechnology and Society at the London School of Economics, the Bavarian American Academy, the Bayreuth Academy, and the International Center for Advanced Studies at New York University.